cwakamai/imaging-sample-ui/readme.md

 bower install
 ```

-## Running the application server
+## Running the DAM (Node Server + Webapp)

 ### Configuration

-The Sample DAM application will need you to update a configuration file to add your OPEN credentials.
+The DAM application will need you to update a configuration file to add your OPEN credentials.

 + Edit path/to/imaging-sample-ui/OPENwrapper/src/conf.json
 + Change the credentials to the ones you recieved from Luna